Resilient-to-Fragile Transition and Excess Volatility in Supply Chain Networks: Introduction and literature review

-The idea that the economy might be intrinsically unstable and turbulent has a long pedigree. \citet{hawkins1948some} already raised this possibility, which was picked up again by \citet{bak1993aggregate} in the context of ``self-organised critical'' (SOC) states in complex systems.
-In such a state, small microscopic perturbations give rise to macroscopic fluctuations -- like avalanches in sandpiles \citep{bak2013nature,bouchaud2024self}.
-Such a scenario has remained somewhat dormant for 25 years, but renewed activity in this area has picked up recently \citep{bouchaud2024self}. \citet{moran2019may} have shown that firm network models {\it \`a la} Acemoglu et al.\ may generically evolve towards a critical state where a Hawkins-like transition occurs. \citet{Nirei2024} document that inflation dynamics exhibits repricing avalanches, with a broad distribution of shock sizes suggestive of proximity to a critical point where inflation volatility would diverge (see \citet{bouchaud2024self} for a broader discussion of self-organised criticality in economics and finance).

-It is therefore natural to link these strands of research.
-A more realistic incarnation of the \citet{bak1993aggregate} model has recently been proposed by \citet{Moran2024-bw,Moran2025-xm}, in the context of delay propagation in socio-technical systems (such as train or flight networks, \cite{Dekker2021}).
+\paragraph{Self-organised criticality and critical points in economics.} The idea that the economy might be intrinsically unstable has a long pedigree. \citet{hawkins1948some} already raised this possibility, which was picked up again by \citet{bak1993aggregate} in the context of ``self-organised criticality'' in complex systems: a state in which small microscopic perturbations give rise to macroscopic fluctuations, like avalanches in sandpiles \citep{bak2013nature,bouchaud2024self}. \citet{Hallegatte2008} show, in a related vein, that introducing disequilibrium dynamics into a macroeconomic growth model can produce endogenous business cycles via a Hopf bifurcation --- a precursor to the nonlinear instabilities we study here.
+After remaining dormant for decades, the self-organised criticality scenario has attracted renewed attention \citep{bouchaud2024self}. \citet{moran2019may} show that firm network models {\it \`a la} Acemoglu et al.\ may generically evolve towards a critical point (or critical state) where a Hawkins-like transition occurs. \citet{Nirei2024} document that inflation dynamics exhibits repricing avalanches, with a broad distribution of shock sizes suggestive of proximity to such a critical point where inflation volatility would diverge (see \citet{bouchaud2024self} for a broader discussion).
+A more realistic incarnation of the \citet{bak1993aggregate} model has recently been proposed by \citet{Moran2024-bw,Moran2025-xm}, in the context of delay propagation in socio-technical systems such as train and flight networks \citep{Dekker2021}.
 In that model, there exists a critical point as the size of mitigating ``time buffers'' is reduced: if sufficient slack is built into schedules, delays can be absorbed; if not, delays accumulate and cause system-wide disruptions.
-Close to the critical point, delay avalanches of all sizes are observed \citep{Moran2024-bw}.
-This is clearly analogous to the inventory problem in supply chains: inventories are the natural counterpart of temporal buffers since buffers ``buy time'', as they can be used for production processes to proceed unimpeded at times of inventory scarcity.
-To be cost-effective, firms tend to reduce inventories (e.g.\ to lower storage and financing costs) and rely instead on just-in-time deliveries.
+This is clearly analogous to the inventory problem in supply chains: inventories are the natural counterpart of temporal buffers, since buffers ``buy time'' that allows production to proceed unimpeded during periods of upstream scarcity.
+Competitive pressure drives firms to reduce inventories and rely on just-in-time deliveries, pushing the system towards this critical point.